-The cmgr(1M) command is more limited in its functions.
-It enables you to configure and administer a FailSafe system using a command-line interface only on an IRIX system.
+The cmgr command enables you to configure and administer a FailSafe system using a command-line interface on an IRIX system.
 It provides a minimum of help or formatted output and does not provide dynamic status except when queried.
 However, an experienced FailSafe administrator may find cmgr to be convenient when performing basic FailSafe configuration tasks, executing isolated single tasks in a production environment, or running scripts to automate some cluster administration tasks.